anitagraham/refinery_testimonials/readme.md

 Add Testimonials to the database
 ================================

-You can now add testimonials to the databasse through the Refinery CMS.
+You can now add testimonials to the database through the Refinery CMS.
 Each testimonial includes
 + quote (the actual testimonial)
 + name (of testimonial sender)